-- Have acquired an educational foundation in the liberal arts and sciences, including a focus on issues related to diversity (AOTA, 2011).
+- Have acquired an educational foundation in the liberal arts and sciences, including a focus on issues related to diversity.
+(AOTA, 2018)

-- Be educated as a generalist with a broad exposure to the delivery models and systems used in settings where occupational therapy is currently practiced and where it is emerging as a service (AOTA, 2011).
+- Be educated as a generalist with a broad exposure to the delivery models and systems used in settings where occupational therapy is currently practiced and where it is emerging as a service.

-- Have achieved entry-level competence through a combination of academic and fieldwork education (AOTA, 2011).
+- Have achieved entry-level competence through a combination of didactic and fieldwork education.
+(AOTA, 2018)

-- Be prepared to articulate and apply occupational therapy principles and intervention tools to achieve expected outcomes as related to occupation (AOTA, 2011).
+- Be prepared to articulate and apply occupational therapy principles and intervention tools to achieve expected outcomes as related to occupation.
+(AOTA, 2018)

-- Be prepared to articulate and apply therapeutic use of occupations with individuals or groups for the purpose of facilitating performance and participation in activities, occupations, and roles and situations in home, school, workplace, community, and other settings, as informed by the Occupational Therapy Practice Framework.
+- Be prepared to articulate and apply therapeutic use of occupations with persons, groups, and populations for the purpose of facilitating performance and participation in activities, occupations, and roles and situations in home, school, workplace, community, and other settings, as informed by the Occupational Therapy Practice Framework.
 (AOTA, 2018)

-- Be able to apply occupational therapy interventions to address the physical, cognitive, psychosocial, sensory, and other aspects of performance in a variety of contexts and environments to support engagement in everyday life activities that affect health, well-being, and quality of life, as informed by the Occupational Therapy Practice Framework.
+- Be able to apply evidence-based occupational therapy interventions to address the physical, cognitive, functional cognitive, psychosocial, sensory, and other aspects of performance in a variety of contexts and environments to support engagement in everyday life activities that affect health, well-being, and quality of life, as informed by the Occupational Therapy Practice Framework.
 (AOTA, 2018)

-- Be prepared to be a lifelong learner and keep current with the best practice (AOTA, 2011).
+- Be prepared to be a lifelong learner to keep current with evidence-based professional practice.

-- Uphold the ethical standards, values, and attitudes of the occupational therapy profession (AOTA, 2011).
+- Uphold the ethical standards, values, and attitudes of the occupational therapy profession.
+(AOTA, 2018)

-- Understand the distinct roles and responsibilities of the occupational therapist and occupational therapy assistant in the supervisory process for service delivery.
+- Understand the distinct roles and responsibilities of the occupational therapist and the occupational therapy assistant in the supervisory process for service delivery.
 (AOTA, 2018)

-- Be prepared to advocate as a professional for the occupational therapy services offered and for the recipients of those services.
+- Be prepared to advocate as a professional for access to occupational therapy services offered and for the recipients of those services.
+(AOTA, 2018)